 Here the Italian coast is exceptionally high and over the course of the centuries locals had to adapt to the challenges of this peculiar environment, which resulted in many houses being built on almost vertical coastlines, in what look like a precarious and unlikely position.

-The second thing you notice and the one that probably most of all attracts people here is that these high perched houses are painted in the most bight of colors, creating a wonderful rainbow effect.
+The second thing you notice and the one that probably most of all attracts people here is that these high perched houses are painted in the brightest of colors, creating a wonderful rainbow effect.

 There are several stories on why each house had each color but the usual explanation that these were fishing villages and the bright colors allowed fishermen to recognize their home even from the distance (a similar explanation is given about the colors in Burano, near Venice)